Meet The Team

 Maren Moxom joined Wallem in August 2020.
 Maren has an extensive background in corporate finance, strategic planning and forecasting, business controlling, risk management, and continuous process improvement.
 Maren graduated from Texas A&M University and received her master’s degree in business administration from the University of Oxford.
 Prior to joining Wallem, Maren held various positions of increasing responsibility in finance at multinational companies within technology and manufacturing industries, including Raytheon, Stanley Healthcare and Schneider Electric.

-Ioannis Stefanou joined Wallem in April 2014 to head up technical teams in Hong Kong and regional offices, supporting them in the delivery of safe, reliable and cost-effective ship operations and technical services.
-Today his attention is on building Wallem’s digital capability and unlocking the value of the data generated in vast quantities at sea and on shore.
-Ioannis spends much of his time developing and carrying out initiatives aimed at integrating emerging technologies into Wallem’s business for the benefit of our fleet and our clients.
+Ioannis joined Wallem in April 2014 to lead the technical teams in the delivery of safe, reliable and cost-effective ship operations and technical services.
+Also during his time, it has seen him work on the development and execution of corporate strategy, new product lines, and looking into integrating technologies into Wallem’s business for the benefit of our fleet and our clients.
 Over his career Ioannis has worked for a number of well-known ship management companies as well as reputable privately-owned ship operators.
 He holds Master’s degrees in both Marine Technology and Technical Management of Ship Operations and he is a Chartered Engineer registered with Engineering Council UK.

 Managing Director Ship Agency, Indochina